 3. A blood sample can be tested for the presence of microfilariae.
 However, less than 20% of cats with heartworms have microfilariae in their blood, and microfilariae are only present for one to four weeks.
 Although a positive test is diagnostic, a negative test means little.

 4. An eosinophil count can be measured in cats suspected of harboring heartworms.
 Eosinophils are a type of white blood cell that occur in increased numbers when certain parasites are present.
 They are elevated in the presence of heartworms, but this elevation only occurs for a few months.
-This test is not specific, since cats with other parasites (intestinal worms, fleas, etc.) or allergies also commonly have increased eosinophil counts.
+This test is not specific, since cats with allergies or other parasites (e.g., intestinal worms, fleas) also commonly have increased eosinophil counts.
 An eosinophil count is often performed with a complete blood cell count (CBC) and serum chemistries during the initial diagnostic workup.

-5. Radiographs (X-rays) permit us to view the size and shape of the heart.
-They also allow us to measure the diameter of the pulmonary arteries.
-Many cats with heartworms have an increase in the size of the pulmonary arteries, or the arteries may appear blunted (suddenly come to an apparent stop) on their way to the lungs, due to worms obstructing them.
+5. Radiographs (X-rays) permit your veterinarian to view the size and shape of the heart.
+They also allow measurements on the diameter of the pulmonary arteries.
+Many cats with heartworms have an increased size of the pulmonary arteries, or the arteries may appear blunted (suddenly come to an apparent stop) on their way to the lungs, due to worms obstructing them.
 However, many other cats with heartworms have no abnormal findings on their radiographs, especially early in the infection.

-6. Cardiac ultrasound or echocardiography allows the examiner to directly view the internal structures of the heart and surrounding vessels and assess the condition and function of the heart.
-In some cats, the actual adult heartworms can be seen; this finding confirms the presence of heartworms.
+6. Cardiac ultrasound or echocardiography allows the internal structures of the heart and surrounding vessels to be directly viewed and the condition and function of the heart to be assessed.
+In some cats, adult heartworms can actually be seen; this finding confirms the presence of heartworms.
 However, because most infected cats have a low number of worms this does not occur often.

 Can feline heartworm disease be treated?